HelenPritchard/queer-motto-api/README.md

 **Seed Text**

 The seed text "Not for Self, but for All" is used in different parts of the text generation.
 This seed text, which at first was mistaken for a corporate slogan, is Camden Council’s motto for their municipal identity which hangs prominently next to the Google offices in the heart of the new development of Kings Cross.
-Recurrent Queer Imaginaries is a call to reclaim queer spaces from corporate neocolonial imaginations, operational injustices and reimagine them differently for all, as a commitment to queer liberation.
+Queer Motto API is a call to reclaim queer spaces from corporate neocolonial imaginations, operational injustices and reimagine them differently for all, as a commitment to queer liberation.

 The motto's are generated from the machine learning model using the diastic algorithm and seed text to write through the source text.